 From the moment you pass your exams and start to work as a practising accountant, you have an ongoing responsibility to keep developing your skills and expanding your knowledge – by engaging in continuous professional development (CPD).
 For some professional bodies, meeting CPD obligations can be as much a requirement of membership as passing the original examinations!
 Therefore, FI has entered into a partnership with the CPD specialists at Future Finance Training to offer you the programmes you need.

-As managing director of Future Finance Training, Helen Kerrigan designs and delivers CPD training courses to delegates worldwide.
-Helen works with all the major accounting institutes, as well as accounting professionals at major commercial and investment banks, oil and gas companies, and various retail and technology clients.
+As Managing Director of Future Finance Training, Helen Kerrigan designs and delivers CPD training courses to delegates worldwide.
+Helen and the team work with all the major accounting institutes, as well as accounting professionals in industry.
 Helen has put together her guide to your CPD requirements below.
 You can also find further information in the links at the end of this article.

 What are your CPD requirements?

 Each accountancy institute sets different annual CPD requirements for its members.